Speaking at this event:

-Drawing on recent research, the talk will show how EU policymaking has shifted from a predominantly rights-centred approach to more complex governance models that pursue multiple objectives without clearly defined hierarchies.
+Drawing on recent research, the talk shows how EU policymaking has shifted from a predominantly rights-centred approach to more complex governance models that pursue multiple objectives without clearly defined hierarchies.
 Making these trade-offs explicit provides clearer insight into the politics driving digital regulation and helps reduce the uncertainty that complicates compliance and investment.
-Understanding these implicit priorities is essential for developing more transparent, democratic, and adaptable digital governance in the EU.

 Subscribe to our